Positioning Flights for International Travel

 Times I’ve Used Positioning Flights

 I wanted to go to Vietnam in business and couldn’t find business class seats from Denver.
-But I could find business class seats from San Francisco on EVA airlines.
+But I could find business class seats from San Francisco on EVA Airlines.
 Using United miles, I took a positioning flight to San Francisco and then, using Citi ThankYou points, flew EVA from San Francisco to Vietnam.
-75,000 miles on EVA for lie-flat seats was amazing!!!
-My willingness to take a positioning flight gave me an incredible lay-flat experience and let me feel rested once I got to Vietnam!
+75,000 miles on EVA for lie-flat seats was amazing!
+My willingness to take a positioning flight gave me an incredible lie-flat experience and let me feel rested once I got to Vietnam!

 Phu Quoc vietnam beach

-Recently, I needed to book tickets to Dubai for my husband and me.
-That is a long, long flight, 16+ hours, and there is no way I would do that in economy class.
-I couldn’t find award travel from Denver so I booked positioning flights on Southwest, using points, to LAX.
-Using Alaska miles, I then booked a business class seat on Emirates airlines.
+Another time, I needed to book tickets to Dubai for my husband and me.
+That is a long flight (16+ hours), and there is no way I would do that in economy class.
+I couldn’t find award availability from Denver, so I booked positioning flights on Southwest (using points) to LAX.
+I then booked a business-class seat on Emirates Airlines from LAX to Dubai.

 Woman sitting in business class on airplane

-This summer I was flying to London to visit my daughter and had trouble getting award redemption from Denver.
-So guess, what?
+This summer, I was flying to London to visit my daughter and had trouble getting an award redemption from Denver.
+So, guess what?
 I positioned to EWR (Newark, New Jersey).
-Don’t get frustrated when you can’t find award redemption out of your home airport, just take a positioning flight!
+Don’t get frustrated when you can’t find award redemptions out of your home airport, just take a positioning flight!

 Word of Caution

 I have had two close calls.
 When I went to Vietnam, I had a connecting time of four hours.
-Plenty of time to get my luggage and check in on my next flight.
+Plenty of time to get my luggage and check in for my next flight.
 Or so I thought!
-The flight in Denver was delayed and the plane sat on the tarmac for 1 ½ hour.
+The flight in Denver was delayed, and the plane sat on the tarmac for 1 ½ hours.
 I was getting really stressed about not making my connection!!
-Luckily I made it but I was wishing I had gone to San Francisco the night before.
+Luckily I made it, but I was wishing I had gone to San Francisco the night before.

-Most recently, on our Dubai trip, the weather changed in Denver and the day we were supposed to fly out they projected a blizzard!
-Luckily, I got us out the day before and used free nights I had at Hyatt to stay at the Hyatt Regency LAX so we wouldn’t miss our Emirates flights.
-Those flights go for $6000+ each and missing them would have been horrible.
+Another time, on our Dubai trip, the weather changed in Denver, and the day we were supposed to fly out, they projected a blizzard!
+Luckily, I got us out the day before and used the free night I had at Hyatt to stay at the Hyatt Regency LAX so we wouldn’t miss our Emirates flight.
+Those flights cost $6000+ each, and missing them would have been horrible.
 I think that flying in the day before and staying at a hotel I can get free nights with might be my new plan.

-I recommend giving yourself 4+ hours between your positioning flight and your long flight.
-That may seem like a long time but you never know what can happen!
-If everything goes well and you have a lot of time on your hands, get a good book and go enjoy some snacks in an airport lounge!
+I recommend giving yourself 4+ hours between your positioning flight and your main flight.
+That may seem like a long time, but you never know what can happen!
+If everything goes well and you have a lot of time on your hands, get a good book and enjoy some snacks in an airport lounge!

 Bottom Line

 Positioning to another airport is a great way to get a cheaper award redemption!
-I have had great success getting better award travel by positioning for a flight at another airport.
-You don’t want the stress of not making your flight though so make sure and plan in the what if’s!
-Give yourself time to make those connections or go the night before!
-Positioning flights open up the world when you are trying to book award travel so get creative with where you start.
-As always, contact us for help!
+I have had great success getting better award travel redemptions by positioning for a flight at another airport.
+You don’t want the stress of not making your flight, though, so make sure and plan on the what-ifs!
+Give yourself time to make those connections, or go the night before!
+Positioning flights open up the world when you are trying to book award travel, so get creative with where you start.

 Airplane